Shriinivas/blenderbezierutils/README.md

 Algorithms that were inspired by the answers on stackoverflow are mentioned with the corresponding links in the code.
 I would also like to thank the users who provided this very useful information, sometimes even with working sample code.<br><br>

 # Known Issues
-- In Flexi Draw Bezier, the part of the area under toolshelf and properties panel is excluded from drawing.
+- In Flexi Draw Bézier, the part of the area under toolshelf and properties panel is excluded from drawing.
 Hide these elements to maximize the drawing area.<br>

 # Limitations
-- In Flexi Draw Bezier, snapping does not work for curves with modifiers.
+- In Flexi Draw Bézier, snapping does not work for curves with modifiers.
 This is the intended functionality.<br>

 In general, exercise caution when using this add-on in production, since all possible conditions have not been extensively tested.<br>
 You may report bug as comment on the youtube videos or on the issues page here on Github.
 I will try and fix them as soon as I can.